jawj/zapatos-docs/src/index.md

 Note that if you want to include authors with no books, you need a `LEFT JOIN` in this query, and then you'll also want to fix the annoying [`[null]` array results `jsonb_agg` will return for those authors](https://stackoverflow.com/questions/24155190/postgresql-left-join-json-agg-ignore-remove-null).

-But rather than do it that way, we can achieve the same result using a [`LATERAL` join](https://medium.com/kkempin/postgresqls-lateral-join-bfd6bd0199df) instead:
+Rather than do it that way, though, we can achieve the same result using a [`LATERAL JOIN`](https://medium.com/kkempin/postgresqls-lateral-join-bfd6bd0199df) instead:

 ```typescript
 type authorBooksSQL = s.authors.SQL | s.books.SQL;